blakeblackshear/frigate/docs/docs/configuration/index.md

 title: Configuration
 ---

 HassOS users can manage their configuration directly in the addon Configuration tab.
-For other installations, the default location for the config file is `/config/config.yml`.
+For other installations, the default location for the config file is `/config/frigate.yml`.
 This can be overridden with the `CONFIG_FILE` environment variable.
 Camera specific ffmpeg parameters are documented [here](cameras.md).

-It is recommended to start with a minimal configuration and add to it:
+It is recommended to start with a minimal configuration and add to it.
+This configuration does not enable Coral TPU hardware.

 ```yaml
 mqtt: